Fleet Week FAQ

 WHAT IS MARYLAND FLEET WEEK & FLYOVER BALTIMORE?

-Maryland Fleet Week & Flyover Baltimore, presented by Northrop Grumman, is a week-long celebration that brings together the "Fleet, Flights, and Festivals" from June 12-18, 2024, and celebrates the rich naval traditions of the Chesapeake Bay and the contributions of Marylanders to the defense of the nation.
-United States and international Navy vessels, United States Coast Guard and other sea service and historic vessels will be in port and open for public tours Thursday, June 13 through Monday, June 18 at the Baltimore Inner Harbor, Fells Point, Baltimore Peninsula, and North Locust Point.
+Maryland Fleet Week & Flyover Baltimore, presented by Northrop Grumman, is a week-long celebration that brings together the "Fleet, Flights, and Festivals" from June 12-18, 2024.
+This event honors the dedication of service members who defend our freedoms at sea and in the air, both past and present.
+United States and international Navy vessels, United States Coast Guard and other sea service and historic vessels will be in port and open for public tours Thursday, June 13 through Monday, June 18 at the Baltimore Inner Harbor, Fells Point, and North Locust Point.
 There will be a series of military and civilian aircraft flyovers taking place above the Inner Harbor on Saturday, June 15 and Sunday, June 16, from approximately 10 am- 6pm.
-Festivals with food and beverage and family activities will be at the Inner Harbor West Shore Park, Fells Point, Martin State Airport.
+Festivals with food and beverage and family activities will be at the Inner Harbor West Shore Park, Fells Point, and Martin State Airport.
 The Inner Harbor Festival will also feature maritime and aviation STEM activities and educational programs, encouraging youth to explore career paths in the uniformed services and technology sectors.

 IS THERE A WELCOME CEREMONY?